without Internet Explorer,

 There are two things that stand out to me the most on this album.
 One is the guitar work.
 There are some great musical moments in general on this album, but this is the thing that truly excels.
 The solos are catchy as hell, but they are even more technical.
 The riffs are bold and straightforward but you can tell that there was a shitload of thought that was put into them.
 They are melodic and usually pretty atmospheric.
 You don't really have a good amount of things to complain about when you hear them play.
 It's pretty much everything that you could want from guitar work on a progressive metal album.
 The other thing is the vocals.
 Midnight s an absolutely incredible singer.
 He has some rough, yet highly melodic and operatic vocals and he has a lot of power.
 His range just compliments this.
 When he wants to, he can give us some of the most haunting sounds to have ever slithered from the vocals chords of a human being in the history of rock music (or contemporary music in general).
 It is absolutely pleasing and fulfilling to anyone who is looking throughout the music scene for someone with some serious talent.

 Along with the album that followed it, Crimson Glory’s debut is a true classic of its genre.
 With sophisticated, yet raw riff-work and truly charismatic vocals, this album stood alone to the people of its time and it still can be considered unique.
 This is not exactly the very first album that comes to mind when you think of melodic metal, however, I am one that does believe that it is one of the best and most unique, especially for the year and time of its release and it can continue to bring down those who use stereotypes as their main arguments as modern as present day times.
+The unusual keyboard patterns and use of production made this a very unique album, as well as one of the best and most underrated metal albums of all time.

 1986 was a pretty monumental year for the heavy metal scene; with monoliths like Fates Warning's Awaken the Guardian, Slayer's Reign in Blood, Metallica's Master of Puppets, Metal Church's The Dark and Manilla Road's The Deluge being released, newcomers Crimson Glory had some pretty stiff competition, yet they still managed to make a strong impact without sounding much like any of their competitors.
 Sure, they clearly drew influence from Queensryche's early material, but their style and composition are unequivocally their own.
 Frontman Midnight pretty much blew every other operatic singer in metal at the time out of the water in terms of range, charisma, and sheer emotion, Geoff Tate included.
 His fetish for theatrics was also something that wasn't being done much in metal at the time; "Lost Reflection" particularly stands out as a diamond in the rough, a style of ballad nobody else had the balls to attempt - probably because nobody else possessed the sheer emotional caliber of Midnight.